Harrogate Theatre: History

 The Harrogate Grand Opera House was designed by architect Frank Tugwell, whose other work includes the Futurist Theatre in Scarborough and the Savoy Theatre in London.

 The building opened on 13 January 1900 with a charity performance for soldiers fighting in the Boer War.
 This was followed by a run of Mr J. Tully's pantomime, Dick Whittington.
+Harold Styan debuted there as a gymnast in 1911.

 The theatre still possesses many of its original front of house fixtures and fittings, as well as a modelled plaster frieze by sculptor Frances Darlington in the foyer that depicts the development of arts through the ages.

 Harrogate Theatre Scenic Services

 As was typical for a repertory theatre at the time, Harrogate Grand Opera house was home to an on-site workshop to build their sets.
 This was eventually set up as a commercial venture under the name of Harrogate Theatre Scenic Services (HTSS) and it is now a dedicated workshop located in Starbeck, Harrogate.
 HTSS constructs and delivers bespoke sets for venues and companies, both in the UK and internationally.
 It operates with an experienced team of woodworkers, metalworkers, scenic artists and sculptors.